jwortmann/brackets-color-scheme/README.md

 [![Version](https://img.shields.io/github/v/release/jwortmann/brackets-color-scheme?label=version)](https://github.com/jwortmann/brackets-color-scheme/releases)
 [![Downloads](https://img.shields.io/packagecontrol/dt/Brackets%20Color%20Scheme)](https://packagecontrol.io/packages/Brackets%20Color%20Scheme)

-This package for [Sublime Text](https://www.sublimetext.com/) provides two color schemes (light and dark) that are similar to the built-in themes of [Adobe Brackets](http://brackets.io/).
+This package for Sublime Text provides two color schemes (light and dark) that are similar to the built-in themes of Adobe Brackets.

 ## Installation

 The color scheme can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
-From the command palette choose `Package Control: Install Package` and search for *Brackets Color Scheme*.
+From the command palette select *Package Control: Install Package* and search for *Brackets Color Scheme*.

-Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the *Packages/User* package.
+Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the <span style="text-decoration: underline dotted">Packages/User/</span> folder.
-To access the packages directory, choose `Preferences > Browse Packages...` from the Sublime Text menu.
+To access the packages directory, select *Preferences > Browse Packages...* from the Sublime Text menu.
-Notice that there won't be automatic updates for this package if not using Package Control.
+Note that there won't be automatic updates for this package if not using Package Control.

-The color scheme can then be activated from the menu under `Preferences > Color Scheme...` or via the `UI: Select Color Scheme` command from the command palette.
+The color scheme can then be activated from the menu under *Preferences > Color Scheme...* or via the *UI: Select Color Scheme* command from the command palette.

 ## Preview